Sphyraena intermedia

-Sphyraena intermedia commonly known as the intermediate barracuda is a species of barracuda that was only recently discovered in the Gulf of Taranto in the south of Italy.
-Very similar to the other four species of Barracuda that inhabit the Mediterranean Sea particularly the European barracuda and yellowmouth barracuda.
-They are distinguished by being intermediate in size between European and Yellowmouth barracudas as well as a few other differences such as different amounts of scales and certain body measurements.
+Sphyraena intermedia is a doubtfully distinct species of barracuda that was described from the Gulf of Taranto in the south of Italy in 2009.
+It is intermediate in size between European barracuda (S. sphyraena) and yellowmouth barracuda (S. viridensis).
+They were distinguished by size and a few other differences such as different amounts of scales and certain body measurements, but is not a hybrid between the two species.

+Taxonomy

+The binomial proposed by the author is preoccupied by a fossil species described in 1889 by Francesco Bassani.
+Therefore the latterly described name is invalidated and made unavailable by the ICZN under Article 57.2.